Apr. 25, 2019 - May. 30, 2019

 Zoo 101: Challenges in Conservation

 Zoo 101 is a project-based class that explores major topics in the inner workings of a zoo.
-Each session, Zoo 101 will explore a different core topic in zoo management and is appropriate for students ages 11-14, or those students who have completed three full years of Zoo Homeschool programs.
+Each session, Zoo 101 explores a different core topic in zoo management and is appropriate for students ages 11-14, or those students who have completed three full years of Zoo Homeschool programs.

 Over the course of the series, students will identify and research a specific problem and impacted species, develop and execute a conservation awareness plan, and report upon their work to an audience of their peers, families, friends and Zoo staff.